Alima-T/AOkhapkina/README.md

  Hi!

- I’m learning java and interested in participating in new projects
+ My programming language is java and I interested in participating in new projects

  You can reach me by email okhapka.a@gmail.ru